Cuba hero image

 • Airports: José Martí International (HAV) for Havana, Juan Gualberto Gómez (VRA) for Varadero, and Abel Santamaría (SNU) for Santa Clara.

-• Transport: Private coaches, vintage car convoys, and domestic charter flights (limited availability); we provide reliable drivers and compliance-focused itineraries.
+• Transport: private coaches, vintage car segments, and domestic charter flights (limited availability); we provide vetted drivers and compliance-focused routing.

 • Meals: paladares (private restaurants), partner-hosted meals, farm-to-table experiences, and coastal seafood; we plan menus for dietary needs and safe food/water.

-• Mobility: moderate—cobblestones, humidity, uneven sidewalks; we schedule rest breaks, coach proximity, and accessible alternatives.
+• Mobility: moderate, including cobblestones, humidity, and uneven sidewalks; we schedule rest breaks and accessible alternatives.

 Extensions & Combos